 Running Start allows students in grades 11 and 12 to take college courses at Washington's community and technical colleges.
 Running Start students and their families do not pay tuition, but they do pay college fees and buy their own books, as well as provide their own transportation.
 Students receive both high school and college credit for these classes.
+Running Start students are expected to meet Credit and Non-Credit Graduation Requirements included in this catalog.

-Tech Prep helps students transition from high school into college professional technical programs.
+CTE Dual Credit (Tech Prep) helps students transition from high school into college professional technical programs.
 Tech Prep is a cooperative effort between K-12 schools, community and technical colleges, and the business community to develop applied integrated, academic, and technical programs.
 Washington Tech Prep awards high school students dual credit for career and technical education (CTE) courses articulated to college programs.
 Students must satisfy the class competencies earning a "B" or better in the class and the college then reviews the high school transcript to determine the amount of credit to be transcribed.
 Colleges may charge a fee for reviewing the transcript.
 Tech prep may change during the school year.
 For the most current information on specific tech prep courses and requirements, consult with the high school instructor or career counselor.